VladimirValkov/DriveStyle/README.md

 The project can help many car owners by informing them how their cars are driven.

-DriveStyle's python code creates two files: a png graph and a kml file Here is an example of a png file:
+DriveStyle's python code creates two files: a png graph and a kml file.
+Here is an example of a png file:
 ![image](https://github.com/VladimirValkov/DriveStyle/blob/master/tests/DriveStyle.png)